 The Hotline screens out any reports that do not meet the above criteria.
 Whenever the Hotline screens out a report, CPS will not investigate the allegations associated with the report.
 Of the 29 fatalities reviewed in 2021, 86 percent (n=25) of the families had at least one screened-out referral during the 5 years prior to the fatality.
 Seventeen percent (n=5) of the families had six or more screened-out referrals during the 5-year period (Figure Q).

-with Screened-Out Referrals during 5-Year Review Period (n=29)
+Figure Q. Count of Families with Screened-Out Referrals during 5-Year Review Period (n=29)